-So you are here because you unintentionally chewed gum while on fast or perhaps you want to take one but not sure if it will break your fast.
-You are in the right post!
-In here, we will be discussing, “does a chewing gum break a fast?”
+So you are here because you unintentionally chewed gum while on fast or perhaps you want to take one but are not sure if it will break your fast.
+You are in the right place!
+In this blog post, we will be discussing, “does a chewing gum break a fast?”

 Catechism on Fasting

 These are the major events that require us faithful to fast.
 The first is on Ash Wednesday and Good Friday of lent.
 Another one is before receiving the Eucharist.

 1251 “Abstinence from meat, or from some other food as determined by the Episcopal Conference, is to be observed on all Fridays, unless a solemnity should fall on a Friday.
 Abstinence and fasting are to be observed on Ash Wednesday and Good Friday.”

 919 “One who is to receive the Most Holy Eucharist is to abstain from any food or drink, with the exception only of water and medicine, for at least the period of one hour before Holy Communion.”